documentacao-ustore/ucloud-rtd-manual/MEnglish/ucloud-user.eng.rst

 The great challenge is the management of these hybrid multi-cloud environments, to reach a unified vision and obtain the financial costs, once each company has a type of necessity and faces different challenges.

 In this hybrid multi-cloud scenario, the computing resources need financial governance and the uCloud platform provides the management of these resources used in the environments.
-It is through the billing menu that the user can have access to several ways os viewing the evolution of costs regarding the computing resources consumption.
+It is through the billing menu that the user can have access to several ways of viewing the evolution of costs regarding the computing resources consumption.

 The platform organizes the optimization of these costs by standardizing and placing billing limits as well as quantitative and qualitative from the computing resources obtained in the multiple cloud providers.
-Besides the existing panels, the Reports submenu innovates by enables the implementations: Dimension and Virtual Tags, utilities functionalities that favor the reports detailed next.
+Besides the existing panels, the Reports submenu innovates by enabling the implementations: Dimension and Virtual Tags, utilities functionalities that favor the reports detailed next.

 ----